St. Henry's Marist College: Recent expansions

 In 2010, the College moved its Art Department to a large house next to the school.
 The ground floor of this house was converted into a teaching venue complete with a small library, classroom, office and veranda for working on large projects.
 An Academic Support Center has been launched on the upper floors of the house.

 The College also recently expanded its Music School, which now contains four practice rooms, and a main teaching room.
 Each room has been soundproofed, and the syllabus has been broadened to include music as an official school subject.

 The school is a member of the Durban Youth Council, and has a strong representation in the organisation.

 Uniform

 The school colours are gold, navy blue and platinum.
 These are incorporated into the uniform of each phase.

 Foundation Phase (Grade 000 – 0)

 Boys wear navy blue tee shirts (without the school badge) and navy blue tracksuit pants or shorts.

 Girls wear sleeveless blue checked dresses with a navy blue tee shirt underneath.

-Intermediate Phase (Grade 3 – 7)
+Junior and Senior Prep Phase (Grade 1 – 7)

 Boys wear short-sleeved navy blue collar shirts, with the school badge on the front chest pocket, and navy blue shorts.
 Knee-length black socks with a fold-over blue band with two gold stripes are also worn.
 Black boys' lace-up school shoes are also worn.

 Girls wear a short-sleeved checkered dress, a pattern of gold and platinum stripes.
 The sleeves and collar are edged in navy blue.